vivaankhowal/vivaankhowal.github.io/_portfolio/Project-5.md

 ---
 title: "Neopixel Lightsaber V2"
-excerpt: "This is version two of the Neopixel Lightsaber that I build all on my own this time.
+excerpt: "This is version two of the Neopixel Lightsaber that I built all on my own this time.
 It's the second step on the mission to bring this tech to life!
 <br/>
 <br/>
 <img src='/images/IMG_5416.jpg' width='350' height='auto'>"